hacksparrow/apoc/README.md

     console.log(fail)
 })

-// specify a cypher query and send it to the server apoc('match (n) return n').exec().then(function (response) {
+// specify a cypher query and execute it on the server apoc('match (n) return n').exec().then(function (response) {
     console.log(response)
 }, function (fail) {